 We at The Roberts Law Firm, P.C. safeguard the rights of both mothers and fathers.
 If you are a parent in Missouri, there are a few things you should know.
 Both mothers and fathers have the right to seek joint legal custody, which provides equal decision-making authority on major issues such as medical treatment and educational choices.
 Additionally, there is no automatic assumption that the mother is the best caretaker for the child.
 When it comes to child support payments, the non-custodial parent (the parent who does not have the child in his/her physical custody the majority of the time) is responsible for making payments to the custodial parent.

 If you are a father in need of legal assistance with a child support, child custody, paternity, or related matter, contact the Chesterfield fathers’ rights attorneys at The Roberts Law Firm, P.C.
-With over 70 years of combined experience, we can help you work to protect your rights.
+With 35 years of experience, we can help you work to protect your rights.

 Call (636) 590-4864 or contact us online for a confidential consultation.